-Climate change has become one of the most significant and fastest growing threats to people and their cultural heritage worldwide (ICOMOS, 19GA 2017/30).
+Climate Change is one of the most significant and fastest growing threats worldwide.
 Yet the conservation of cultural heritage is inextricably linked to activities with a high environmental impact, such as construction and development, buildings operations, land management and tourism (Heritage Declares, 2019).
 It is clear that we need to make a commitment to the health and wellbeing of the planet, and we are working hard to understand how to achieve this.

 We have already become founding members of the International Climate Heritage Network, mobilising the cultural heritage sector for Climate Action across the globe.
 We are also amongst the first to sign up to Heritage Declares.
 This means that, with other leading heritage professionals, we are dedicated to promoting environmental awareness and cultural change, to shifting conservation priorities without harming cultural significance, to encouraging the adaptation of buildings rather than demolishing them, and putting climate and ecological sustainability at the heart of planning and design.